umarmughal824/micromasters/README.md

     docker-compose up --build

-In another terminal tab, navigate the the Micromasters directory and add a superuser in the now-running Docker container:
+In another terminal tab, navigate the the MicroMaster’s directory and add a superuser in the now-running Docker container:

     docker-compose run web python3 manage.py createsuperuser